StackStorm-Exchange/stackstorm-docker/README.md

 * sudo service docker restart

 (If you are currently logged on as the user you are trying to add, you will have to logout/log back in.)

+There may also be connection issues of the mode for the socket file isn't correct:

+* sudo chmod 666 /var/run/docker.sock